-Oh no, Thanksgiving is tomorrow and I have no where to go!
+Oh no, Thanksgiving is tomorrow and I have nowhere to go!
 Well, that’s me.
 Moved 9,000 miles away to New York City and not having many friends, I just wonder what am I going to do on a day that everyone spends with their family.
 Having turkey and mash potatoes and wine with their family.
-If you’re like me, lost pre-Thanksgiving, here’re a couple of things you can do on Nov 22nd 2018.
+If you’re like me, lost pre-Thanksgiving, here are a couple of things you can do on Thanksgiving Day.

 1. Macy’s 92nd parade

 You need to prepare yourself mentally (and physically) if you want to watch the world’s largest parade live, right in front of you.
 There are so many reasons why I’d love to experience it myself but at the same time, there’s one or two that are holding me back.

 Nevertheless, I’m definitely